 The traditional Exorcist-inspired possession and exorcism genre made a considerable rebound during the late 1990s/2000s with efforts such as Stigmata (1999), Lost Souls (2000), Blackwater Valley Exorcism (2006), The Unborn (2009), Seance: The Summoning (2011), Exorcism: The Possession of Gail Bowers (2006), Devil in My Ride (2013), Exorcist Chronicles (2013), The Vatican Exorcisms (2013), The Exorcism of Molly Hartley (2014), High School Possession (2014), Backmask/Exeter (2015), The Priests (2015), The Vatican Tapes (2015), Exorcist: House of Evil (2016), Incarnate (2016), The Secrets of Emily Blair (2016), American Exorcism (2017), American Guinea Pig: The Song of Solomon (2017), Amityville Exorcism (2017), the Mashit episode of Nightmare Cinema (2018), Awoken (2019), The Dawn (2019), Devil’s Whisper (2019), The Last Exorcist (2020), Agnes (2021), The Exorcism of God (2021), Know Fear (2021), The Seventh Day (2021), The Chosen One/Sadistic: The Exorcism of Lily Deckert (2022), Exorcist Vengeance (2022), Exorcism in Utero (2023), The Exorcists (2023) and Godless: The Eastfield Exorcism (2023), as well as the tv series revival of The Exorcist (2016-8).
 The cliches and tropes laid down by The Exorcist dominate these films with a frustratingly repetitive lack of variation.

 Amidst these, there was the substantial hit of The Exorcism of Emily Rose (2005), which made stringent claims to be based on the true story of Annelise Michel who died during an exorcism in the 1970s (although the film widely embellished the actual details to the point of almost total fiction).
-Following this, there have been several other supposedly ‘based of a true story’ exorcism and possession films with The Rite (2011), The Possession (2012), The Conjuring (2013), Deliver Us From Evil (2014), The Exorcism of Anna Ecklund (2016), The Crucifixion (2017), Veronica (2017), The Conjuring: The Devil Made Me Do It (2021) and The Exorcism in Amarillo (2021), Prey for the Devil (2022) and The Pope’s Exorcist (2023).
+Following this, there have been several other supposedly ‘based of a true story’ exorcism and possession films with The Rite (2011), The Possession (2012), The Conjuring (2013), Deliver Us From Evil (2014), The Exorcism of Anna Ecklund (2016), The Crucifixion (2017), Veronica (2017), The Conjuring: The Devil Made Me Do It (2021), The Exorcism in Amarillo (2021), Prey for the Devil (2022) and The Pope’s Exorcist (2023).